 On April 23, 2021, we completed a reverse triangular merger, resulting in Context Therapeutics Inc. becoming the sole holder of 100% of the membership interests in Context Therapeutics LLC, and which resulted in all of the common units, preferred units and all options, warrants or other rights to purchase common or preferred units of Context Therapeutics LLC converting into common stock, preferred stock and all options, warrants or other rights to purchase common or preferred stock of Context Therapeutics Inc. We were previously organized as a limited liability company in Delaware in April 2015 under the name "Context Therapeutics LLC."
-Our principal executive offices are located at 3675 Market Street, Suite 200, Philadelphia, Pennsylvania 19104.
+Our principal executive offices are located at 2001 Market Street, Suite 3915, Unit #15, Philadelphia, Pennsylvania 19103.
 Our telephone number is (267) 225-7416.
 Our website address is www.contexttherapeutics.com.
 Information contained on the website is not incorporated by reference into this prospectus and should not be considered to be part of this prospectus.

-We have three wholly-owned subsidiaries: Context Therapeutics LLC, which was incorporated in the state of Delaware in April of 2015, Context Therapeutics Ireland Limited, which was incorporated under the Companies Act 2014 in Ireland in April 2018, and Context Biopharma, Inc., which was incorporated in the state of Delaware in December 2017.
+We have three wholly-owned subsidiaries: Context Therapeutics LLC, which was formed in the State of Delaware in April of 2015, Context Therapeutics Ireland Limited, which was incorporated under the Companies Act 2014 in Ireland in April 2018, and Context Biopharma, Inc., which was incorporated in the State of Delaware in December 2017.